Don't delay your care at Mayo Clinic

 Eating fish a few times a week may provide your body with these healthy oils.
 Examples of fish high in omega-3s include sardines, salmon, herring, trout and canned white (albacore) tuna.
 Because some types of fish have higher levels of mercury than others, follow the recommendations of the Food and Drug Administration (fda.gov), especially if you're pregnant or nursing.

 Fish oil isn't considered a replacement for treatment of depression, but it may be helpful as an addition to prescribed medications or other treatment.
-Although more studies are needed to determine exactly what role omega-3s play in depression, it's possible that fish oil supplements high in omega-3s may help lower the risk of depression — and omega-3 fatty acids help protect heart health.
+Although more studies are needed to determine exactly what role omega-3s play in depression, it's possible that fish oil supplements high in omega-3s may help lower the risk of depression — and omega-3 fatty acids help reduce high triglyceride levels and may help protect heart health.

 Daniel K. Hall-Flavin, M.D.